MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 ### Apply the deployment

 The sample includes a deployment file, `deploy/sso-bot.yaml`, for your guidance.

-Update the placeholders in this file before you apply it.
+1. Update the placeholders in this file before you apply it:

-1. Update the `<image>` placeholder with your image.
+    1. `<image>`: Update placeholder with your image.
 For example, `myacr.azurecr.io/sso-bot:latest`.

-1. Update the `<hostname>` with your ingress FQDN.
+    1. `<hostname>`: Update placeholder with your ingress FQDN.

-1. Apply `deploy/sso-bot.yaml`.
+1. Run the following code to apply `deploy/sso-bot.yaml`:

     ```bash
     kubectl apply -f deploy/sso-bot.yaml -n $NAMESPACE